nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 The fisheries and aquaculture sectors are currently facing many issues.
 Among them, the high expenditure on fuel and other resources, the government’s lack of interventions to introduce better technology and techniques, illegal fishing activities by foreign vessels, an outdated legal framework and processes, and insufficient incentives for sustainable and eco-friendly techniques are the primary concerns.
 The main aims of this policy framework include the development and management of the fisheries in a sustainable and eco-friendly manner through proper scientific techniques and practical methods, thereby increasing fish products and making them available to consumers at a reasonable price, as well as uplifting the living standards of those engaged in fisheries.

-#### Principles

-- 3.04.P1) Fish food Security

-- 3.04.P2) Participatory approach and sustainable management

-- 3.04.P3) Strong legal framework in line with standards and international agreements

-- 3.04.P4) Safe and sustainable practices through standardization and incentives

-- 3.04.P5) Prevention of environmental pollution, and protection of oceans

-- 3.04.P6) Fair market accessibility for fish and related products

-- 3.04.P7) Higher living standards and social protection for the fishing community

-- 3.04.P8) A Professional fishing community

 #### Activities

 ##### 3.04.A01) Sustainable development and management